githubmaxcs/githubmaxcs.github.io/_posts/2022-12-01-useless-nlp.md

 layout: post
 title: Useless NLP
 subtitle: Ulysses and Infinite Jest
-tags: [python, literature, uselesness, NLP]
+tags: [python, literature, uselessness, NLP]
 ---

 I used NLP to gain insight into James Joyce's _Ulysses_ and David Foster Wallace's _Infinite Jest_ ("_IJ_").
 It's kind of useless...but kind of fun.
 (I will not include my sources of _Ulysses_ and _IJ_.)